 Studio photographers will appreciate that the Sony A850 (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 80D and the A850 have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the A850 have been discontinued, but can regularly be found used on ebay.
 The 80D was replaced by the Canon 90D, while the A850 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Sony A850 Manual.
+Further information on the features and operation of the 80D and A850 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Sony A850 Manual.

 So how do things add up?
 Is the Canon 80D better than the Sony A850 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.